USS S-23: Second war patrol

 After the first raid, S-23 cleared the harbor and within hours arrived in her assigned patrol area, where she remained until 11 June 1942.
-She was then ordered back to Dutch Harbor, replenished and was sent to patrol southeast of Attu, which the Japanese had occupied along with Kiska a few days earlier.
+She was then ordered back to Dutch Harbor, replenished and was sent to patrol southeast of Attu, which the Japanese had occupied, along with Kiska, a few days earlier.

-For the next 19 days, she hunted for Japanese logistic ships and warships en route to Attu and reconnoitered Attu's bays and harbors.
-She made several attempts to close targets, but fog, her slow speed, and her poor maneuverability precluded attacks in all but one case: On 17 June 1942, she fired on a tanker, but did not score.
-On 2 July 1942, she headed back to Unalaska and arrived at Dutch Harbor early on the morning of 4 July 1942.
+For the next 19 days, she hunted for Japanese logistic and warships enroute to Attu, and reconnoitered Attu's bays and harbors.
+She made several attempts to close targets, but fog, her slow speed, and her poor maneuverability, precluded attacks in all but one case: On 17 June 1942, she fired on a tanker, but did not score.
+On 2 July 1942, she headed back to Unalaska, and arrived at Dutch Harbor, early on the morning of 4 July 1942.

 Third war patrol

 During her third war patrol, conducted from 15 July to 18 August 1942, S-23 again patrolled primarily in the Attu area.
-On 6 August 1942, however, she was diverted closer to Kiska to support a U.S. Navy bombardment of the island.
+On 6 August 1942, she was diverted closer to Kiska, to support a US Navy bombardment of the island.
 On 9 August 1942, she returned to her patrol area, where her previous experiences in closing enemy targets were repeated.

 Fourth war patrol

-Eight days after her return to Dutch Harbor, S-23 again headed west, and, on 28 August 1942, she arrived in her assigned area to serve as a protective scout during the U.S. occupation of Adak.
+Eight days after her return to Dutch Harbor, S-23 again headed west, and on 28 August 1942, she arrived in her assigned area to serve as a protective scout during the US occupation of Adak.
 During most of her time on station, the weather was overcast, but it proved to be the most favorable she had experienced in eight months of Alaskan operations.
-On 16 September 1942, she was recalled from patrol to meet her 20 September scheduled date of departure for San Diego for upkeep and sound school duty.
+On 16 September 1942, she was recalled from patrol to meet her 20 September scheduled date of departure for San Diego, for upkeep and sound school duty.

 Fifth war patrol

-On 7 December 1942, S-23 returned to Unalaska, and, on 17 December, she got underway on her fifth war patrol.
-By 22 December, she was off western Attu, and on 23 December, she received orders to take up station off Paramushiro at the northern end of the Kuril Islands.
+On 7 December 1942, S-23 returned to Unalaska, and on 17 December, she got underway on her fifth war patrol.
+By 22 December, she was off western Attu, and on 23 December, she received orders to take up station off Paramushiro, at the northern end of the Kuril Islands.
 On 24 December, she headed for the Kuril Islands.
-On 26 December, 200 nmi from her destination, her stern plane operating gear outside the hull broke.
+On 26 December, 200 nmi from her destination, her stern diving plane operating gear outside the hull broke.
 Since submerging and depth control became difficult, she turned back for Dutch Harbor.
 Moving east, her mechanical difficulties increased; her stern planes damaged her propellers; her fouled rudder resulted in a damaged gear train.
-Nature added severe snow and ice storms after 3 January 1943.
-But, on 6 January 1943, S-23 made it into Dutch Harbor.
+Nature added severe snow and ice storms, after 3 January 1943, but on 6 January 1943, S-23 made it into Dutch Harbor.